baghelshivam/Wrikho/README.md

 # Wrikho

-It is a Web App where user can create hand written notes which is aimed to work on pc,tablet,smarthphone.
+It is a Web App where user can create hand written notes which is aimed to work on pc,tablet,smartphone.

 ### Build Status